 Tom Willows (partner specialising in build to rent, Womble Bond Dickinson (UK) LLP):

-"We have been comparing notes with Chris and other US colleagues for quite some time.
+"We have been comparing notes with US colleagues for quite some time.
 As ever, the starting point was making sure we understood each other's terminology (for example, what the US call "multifamily" we tend to call "build to rent", albeit build to rent is a more umbrella term and the US have established sub-sets of assets such as "single family housing" which is a relatively new concept in the UK).
 A few common themes emerged during the conference which will resonate both sides of the Atlantic, which can be grouped together under the headings of Affordability Crisis, Local Barriers, Innovation, Data Sharing and Climate Risk."

 Nigel: "Sound familiar?
 Whilst the numbers are vastly different (reportedly, the US need to build 4.6m more multi-family units by 2030 and in the UK we have 140,000 units in the pipeline) this issue is evidently confronting US and UK in exactly the same way.
 There is a financial barrier to entering the home owning market in the UK and there is a tension between the levels at which a new build to rent scheme can be viable for an investors and the level of income it can generate and still be accessible to a large segment of the market.
 It's clear we need to be doing all that we can to build more of every type of tenure of housing, both sides of the Atlantic".